-Staff has compiled a list of potential bidders.
+Staff have compiled a list of potential bidders.
 A notice regarding the RFP will be sent to these firms.
-In addition, the RFP will be posted on the Contra Costa LAFCO, CALAFCO and California Special Districts Association (CSDA) websites.
+In addition, we propose posting the RFP on the Contra Costa LAFCO, CALAFCO, and CSDA websites (no cost).

-FINANCING:
+FINANCING

-Adequate funding is included in the FY 2016-17 budget to cover the anticipated costs associated with the healthcare services MSR/SOI updates.
+Adequate funding is included in the FY 2019-20 budget to cover the anticipated costs associated with the "parks & recreation services" services MSR/SOI updates.

-RECOMMENDATIONS:
+RECOMMENDATIONS

 - 1. Provide input; - 2.
-Authorize the circulation of the RFP for the 2nd round healthcare services MSR/SOI updates; and - 2.
+Authorize the circulation of the RFP for the 2nd round parks & recreation services MSR/SOI updates; and - 2.
 Direct staff to return to the Commission with a recommended contract award in accordance with the proposed timeline.